Q: What am I paying for if these medications are free?

 Q: How much will I pay for membership in your organization?

-A: Following an initial $50 application fee, our membership dues are monthly and vary based on the number of medications with which you need assistance--as low as $69/month and $30 per medication there after.
+A: Following an initial $50 application fee, our membership dues are monthly and vary based on the number of medications with which you need assistance--as low as $69/month.
 At this price, our members typically save at least 70-80% of the retail cost they would be paying at a pharmacy.

 Q: What if I decide to cancel my membership?
 Am I eligible for a refund?

 A: If you should happen to find more cost-efficient assistance elsewhere and would like to cancel your membership with our organization, please notify us immediately so that we can close your account before your next draft date.
 If you would like to cancel a new account and think you might be eligible for a refund, please see the guidelines below:

 - To be eligible for a full refund ($50 application fee + first month's dues), you must either cancel your membership before we have prepared and mailed your New Member Kit or cancel your membership within the first three (3) days and return all materials from your New Member Kit.

 - To be eligible for a partial refund (first month's dues), you must cancel your membership within the first thirty (30) days and return all materials from your New Member Kit.

 A: No, we are a service company and do not guarantee any type of benefits.

 Q: Are these Generic or Brand Name Medications?